OmarYassin22/E-Commerce-Task/README.md

 ### Generic Repository Pattern
 The business logic is implemented using the Generic Repository Pattern, which promotes a clean separation of concerns and code reusability.

+### Visual Studio 2019 Community
+The development environment used for this project is Visual Studio 2019 Community, which provides a comprehensive set of tools for building and debugging the application.

 ## Models Used
 - **User:** Represents the users of the application.